 The final step is to point your Registrar at PointDNS's nameservers.
 Make sure you've correctly set up all of your records in PointDNS before doing this.

-PointDNS adds a set of NS records for you by default, which enumerate the list of nameservers you should use.
+PointDNS adds a set of NS records for you by default, which enumerates the list of nameservers you should use.
 These can be seen in the PointDNS dashboard: